vitest-dev/vitest/docs/config/index.md

 CommonJS modules can always be imported via the default export.
 ```

-Vitest doesn't do static analysis, and cannot fail before your running code, so you will most likely see this error, when running tests:
+Vitest doesn't do static analysis, and cannot fail before your running code, so you will most likely see this error when running tests:

 ```
 TypeError: createAsyncThunk is not a function